jeniksv/Ukolnicek/README.md

-On first start, there are prepared tasks with names Prime and Palindrome (and some test also)
+On first start, there are prepared tasks with names Prime and Palindrome (and some test also) and user account Ann with password 123.

 Add solution: